-It wasn’t too far back in the past that I came to know that Microsoft was amalgamation of two words: Micro-computers and software.
-Someone from Microsoft tweeted that, making me go back to check out the history of a company that started as partnership and went on to become one of the huge business empires.
-This article on History of Microsoft: Company To Corporation comes with a PPT file.
+It wasn’t too far back in the past that I came to know that Microsoft was an amalgamation of two words: Micro-computers and software.
+Someone from Microsoft tweeted that, making me go back to check out the history of a company that started as a partnership and went on to become one of the huge business empires.
+This article on the History of Microsoft: Company To Corporation comes with a PPT file.

-History Of Microsoft Linked To History Of Micro-Computers!
+History Of Microsoft Linked To History Of Micro-Computers

 1975: History of Microsoft Corporation – How It All Began